 Proof is in the Ratio of 3 ATPs per NADH

 Proof that the proton gradient does not energize the ATP is in the fact that one NADH molecule always produces exactly three ATP molecules in usual systems.
 The cytochromes define that relationship.
 If the proton gradient were an intermediate step, the ratio between NADH and ATP would vary wildly based upon efficiencies.

-The real evidence in ATP science indicates that cytochromes increase the energy of electrons and transfer them to the phosphate bond, while the spinning protein only moves molecules into place.
+The real evidence in ATP science indicates that cytochromes pick up high energy electrons and transfer lower energy electrons to the phosphate bond, while the spinning protein only moves molecules into place.
 To discard all that evidence and replace it with whimsical absurdity is fraud.
 It's not scientific error.
 It's too blatant of a mockery of scientific standards to be error.
 It's a contempt for science by power mongers who want to reduce the social standards to a level which allows them to dominate and control society.